Tempo (Italian magazine): History and profile

 The headquarters of Tempo was in Milan.
 By 1942 The magazine had editions published in eight different languages, including Albanian, Croatian, French, Greek, Rumanian, Spanish, German and Hungarian.
 The German edition existed between 1940 and 1943 and was also published by Mondadori.

-On 8 September 1943 the magazine stopped publication following the occupation of northern Italy by German army during World War II.
-In 1946 Mondadori sold the magazine to Aldo Palazzi.
+On 8 September 1943 Tempo stopped publication following the occupation of northern Italy by German army during World War II.
+Mondadori sold the magazine to Aldo Palazzi in 1946.
 Then the magazine was relaunched and was both owned and published by Palazzi.
 During this period it held a centrist political stance.
 In the 1950s Tempo was less sentimental and adopted a progressive and secular political stance.

 Tempo sold 500,000 copies in 1955 making it one of the most read magazines in Italy.
 In the 1960s the magazine frequently carried political and news articles with moderate and conservative tones.
 In 1976 the magazine ceased publication.

 Editors and contributors

 Tempo was edited by Alberto Mondadori, son of Arnoldo Mondadori.
 Indro Montanelli was the first editor-in-chief of the magazine.
 From its start in 1939 to September 1943 Bruno Munari served as the art director for the magazine and for another Mondadori title, Grazia.
 The early contributors for Tempo were Massimo Bontempelli, Curzio Malaparte, Lamberti Sorrentino, and Salvatore Quasimodo.
 In the late 1960s Pier Paolo Pasolini was the editor of an advice column named Il caos (Italian: Chaos).
 The magazine also included the work by photographers John Philiphs who previously worked for Life, and Federico Patellani.